 The Village Farm provided 2,500 lbs of fresh and culturally-relevant produce to families in need this year, while also serving as a gathering space for cultural exchange, education, and celebration.
 Our Immersion Farming Training program graduated 30 individuals in 2022, providing workforce development training opportunities for newcomers to northwest Aurora neighborhoods.

 VEC launched the Farm during the pandemic to promote economic development while tackling food insecurity.
-Located on a one-acre site a mile from our building, the Farm is a green jewel in urban Aurora.
+Located on a two-acre site a mile from our building, the Farm is a green jewel in urban Aurora.
 Situated atop a “brownfield” (a former industrial site where future use is affected by environmental contamination), the above-ground garden beds provide space where Aurora’s immigrant and refugee communities can grow food and community.

 VEC believes that food and farming can be vehicles for social change.
 The Village Farm increases access to fresh and culturally-relevant produce while serving as a gathering space for cultural exchange, education, and celebration.
-The Farm transcends socio-economic, geographic, and cultural differences to connect diverse communities to each other and the natural environment while promoting food security for low-income immigrants and refugees in northwest Aurora.
+The Farm transcends socio-economic, geographic, and cultural differences to connect diverse communities to each other and the natural environment while promoting food security for refugees in northwest Aurora.